victorbiga/engineering-management/README.md

 * [Moneyball](https://en.wikipedia.org/wiki/Moneyball_(film)).
 [What's the problem?](https://www.youtube.com/watch?v=HiB9L3dG-Aw)
 * [Office Space](https://en.wikipedia.org/wiki/Office_Space)
 * [The Pursuit of Happyness](https://en.wikipedia.org/wiki/The_Pursuit_of_Happyness) contains some great lessons about hustle.
 [Watch the interview scene](https://www.youtube.com/watch?v=gHXKitKAT1E).

+## TV Shows

+Netflix's [Chef's table](https://en.wikipedia.org/wiki/Chef%27s_Table) profiles a couple world-renown chef.
+The kitchen world bears a lot of similarities with management.
+In the season two, I especially recommend episode 1 and 3:

+* [Alex Atala](https://en.wikipedia.org/wiki/Alex_Atala)'s story shows that you need to constantly reinvent and disrupt yourself.
+* [Dominique Crenn](http://www.ateliercrenn.com/) explains how she was given ownership over her work in her first kitchen experience (where she was basically given just a dish name, a list of ingredients, and was expected to invent the recipe with no kitchen training).
+She replicated that in her own kitchen.

 # Keeping up-to-date: blogs and newsletters